 Although we are not located in Strathmore, the Learning Academy is a geographically disconnected from any particular community.
 It is not always easy to communicate information as well as reach out to parents and families in order to support student learning.
+More recently, we have discovered that many students are more unmotivated than before.
 In the past 5 years, many support systems and improved level of student tracking have been established to encourage success in student achievement.
 With our partner schools, we have established relationships with a teacher or EA at each school to help us co-ordinate options.
-Even with a credit sharing model and multiple supports, we still have students that are difficult to motivate.
-This remains to be one of ongoing goals.
-In 2018-19 we reached out to Drumheller outreach, with a different funding model than other schools to allow their students more options that are engaging in hopes they can improve course completion.
+These relationships are repeated within our division schools.
+Now, more than ever, we report more often and reach out to students, families, schools when student struggle.
+This communication is happening more often, which translates into more success for the student.

 Summer school enrollment has continued to grow over the past few years.
 Last year, we grew by 40% and Even though the term is never more than 6 weeks, resulting in a lot of work for teachers and students in a very short timeframe, students in the past three summers have been just as successful in 6 weeks as they have been the rest of the school year.
-We will continue to offer summer school as long as it is a need for out GHSD students.
+We will continue to offer summer school as long as it is a need for all students.
+Despite having a cap put on our enrollment for summer 2021, we maximized our numbers by offering to International and adult students.

 Our full time junior high students can sometimes prove to be challenging as many of them come to us from a predominately teacher lead environments.
 Although many different types of learners benefit from our program, motivated students tend to experience most success.
 On occasion, we have to spend a significant amount of time coaching junior high students with their timetabling and with their academics.
 In the past few years, we have noticed more Junior high students choosing to come our way as opposed to coming our way because they are no longer successful in the regular setting.
 This has been a nice change.
 Our junior high team, led by our associate principal, has built in student success plans for each student.
-In 2019, we are utilizing an educational assistant to help support these students.

 In the past 5 years we have had significant changes to our funding model.
-We have gone from splitting credits with schools 50/50 on a CEU model, to a credit cap, to block funding and back to no cap.
+We have gone from splitting credits with schools 50/50 on a CEU model, to a credit cap, to block funding and back to no cap and now to a new non-primary rate for online schools.
 Regardless of the funding we continued to offer ongoing support for students in our district.
 Even though we have spent significant time and money in developing courses that we have estimated to be needed, the focus had been to provide what all students need.
+In addition, we offer a share of our courses for teachers to access our materials at any point.
 Schools in and out of division are recognizing the quality of the courses and the quality of the service we provide.
 As a result, our enrollment continues to climb.